-Join Mark Struthers for an in-depth discussion in this video Displaying track controls, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Displaying track controls, part of Learning Cubase Pro 8.

 - Now that we've started to add in some tracks,…whether they be a folder track,…an audio track, or as we've just done,…a MIDI track, now that we've done this,…you'll notice that each individual track type…configured within the track area here…takes on different buttons…dependent on the track type.…Presently we're looking at these folder tracks.…For each of these, the guitars,…the drums, the vocals, or the piano,…we have on display the same track controls.…Notice for this piano folder track…for an example, we have a mute and a solo button…plus a record, enable, and monitor button,…and also a group track.…